inBeat/inbeat-website/content/top-influencers/instagram/architecture/united-states/chicago/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Chicago In 2023
+title: Top 10 Architecture Instagram Influencers In Chicago In 2024
 description: >-
-  Find top architecture Instagram influencers in Chicago in 2023.
-Most popular hashtags: #chicago #architecture #mychicagopix #insta.
+  Find top architecture Instagram influencers in Chicago in 2024.
+Most popular hashtags: #chicago #architecture #insta #mychicagopix.
 platform: Instagram
-hits: 76
+hits: 85
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat has 76 Instagram influencers like this in Chicago, United States for you to pitch.
+text_bottom: inBeat has 85 Instagram influencers like this in Chicago, United States for you to contact.
 profiles:
   - username: "karamanndesign"
     fullname: >-